usc-isi-i2/table-linker/README.md

 - `-c a`: column name with ranking scores.
 - `-l a`: column name with input cell labels.
 Default is `label`.
 These values will be stored in the output column `label` in the output file for this command.
 - `-k {number}`: desired number of output candidates per input cell.Default is `k=1`.
 Multiple values are represented by a `|` separated string
 - `--k-rows`: It is a `boolean` parameter.
-If specified as `True` , it will output the top k candidates in different rows, rather. than concatenated in a single row.
+If specified as `True` , it will output the top k candidates in different rows, rather than concatenated in a single row.

 **Examples:**
 ```bash